A search for gravitationally lensed supernovae within the Zwicky Transient Facility public survey: Very red transients

 Figure~\ref{fig:colour_method}(a) shows the distribution of colours and magnitudes for our simulated non-lensed SNe during the rising phase.
 As expected, different transient types show different colour ranges.
 The thermonuclear group (SNe~Ia, 91bg-likes, and SNe~Iax) shows a somewhat bimodal distribution, with SNe~Ia and SNe~Iax typically being relatively blue during their rise ($g-r \lesssim 0.2$).
 Conversely 91bg-like SNe are generally fainter and redder, with $g-r \gtrsim 0.5$ during the rising phase.
 Core-collapse SNe (SNe~II and SNe~Ibc) show a broad range of colours from $-0.5 \lesssim g-r \lesssim 1.0$.
 Finally, for other types of transients (SLSNe, TDEs, and Ca-rich), we also find a broad range of colours.
 This is mostly due to the Ca-rich transients as SLSNe and TDEs are typically blue during the rise.
-From these simulations, we define a contour in this colour-magnitude space that encompasses the 4$\sigma$ range of the simulated light curves.
-This is shown in Fig.~\ref{fig:colour_method} as a thick black line.
-An approximate linear fit to the upper limit of this distribution is shown by a dashed black line and given by the following functional form:
+From these simulations, we use the Kernel Density Estimate from \textsc{seaborn} \citep{seaborn} to find the 1, 2, and 3$\sigma$ ranges of the colour-magnitude space across all simulated light curves and transient classes.
+These are shown in Fig.~\ref{fig:colour_method} as thick black lines.
+An approximate linear fit to the upper limit of the 3$\sigma$ distribution is shown by a dashed black line and given by the following functional form: